Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning: Experiment Setup and Implementation Details

 To evaluate our methods, we perform two steps: (1) Collect query-response pairs for different combinations of LLMs and prompt, then (2) train \alg with these pairs.

 \paragraph{(1) Collecting query-response pairs.} We collect query-response pairs from each dataset for different combinations of LLM, prompt, and LLM temperature.
-The accuracy, latency, and monetary price of the best combinations are shown in \cref{fig:model_tradeoffs}, with full results in \cref{tab: model performance} in the Appendix.
-We selected those combinations at the Pareto frontier of accuracy and cost.
-Generally, larger models and more sophisticated prompts significantly improve accuracy, but with a higher financial cost.
+The accuracy, latency, and monetary price of the best combinations are shown in \Cref{fig:model_tradeoffs}, with full results in \Cref{tab: model performance} in the Appendix.
+We selected those combinations according to \Cref{prop:llm_ordering}.

 \emph{\textbf{LLMs.}} We used 5 different LLMs: Llama-2-7b-chat, Llama-2-13b-chat \cite{touvron2023Llama}, GPT-3.5-turbo, GPT-4, and GPT-4-turbo~\cite{OpenAI2023GPT4TR}.
 These models are of varying sizes (7b, 13b, 154b and 1.76t respectively).
 The Llama models are open-source and run locally on our servers (one A40 GPU for Llama-2-7b and two A40 for Llama-2-13b), while the GPT models rely on commercial APIs.